 Ever since making coconut ice cream, well, I am in love with the stuff.
 It’s so refreshing and addicting!
 It makes me feel like I’m on a tropical vacation.
 I knew I wanted to make different versions of that ice cream very, very soon.

-Then, my friends at Republic of Jam just happened to stop by our tasting room (okay, they are right next door) with 6 quarts of freshly picked, sweet Pacific Northwest cherries.
-After eating about 2 quarts myself (swear), I decided to make ice cream.
-And chocolate needed to be involved...it just did.
+Yesterday I received six quarts of freshly picked, sweet Pacific Northwest cherries.
+After eating about two quarts myself (swear), I decided to make ice cream.
+And chocolate needed to be involved…it just did.

 Anyway, what I love about this ice cream…there is no-custard, but you do have to make sure your ingredients are cold.
 In other words, some planning is necessary.